mpontus/react-modal-hook/README.md

 };
 ```

-Keep in mind, that modals themselves are functional components, and can also use react hooks:
+Modals are also functional components and can use react hooks themselves:

 ``` jsx
 const App = () => {